 The group’s influence also grew when Sudan joined the Saudi-UAE-led military intervention in Yemen’s war in 2015.
 Members of the RSF were deployed in Yemen and received support from Saudi Arabia and the United Arab Emirates, including money and weapons.

-When mass protests broke out against al-Bashir’s rule in December, Hemeti said the protesters’ demands were “legitimate”.
+When mass protests broke out against al-Bashir’s rule in December, Hemedti said the protesters’ demands were “legitimate”.

-Since his appointment, Hemeti has been in the public eye, meeting diplomats, making speeches and lobbying for support from regional powers.
+Since his appointment, Hemedti has been in the public eye, meeting diplomats, making speeches and lobbying for support from regional powers.

 He also pledged to continue to deploy Sudanese forces in Yemen.